Crypto Services Terms

-- You can transfer the beneficial interest you hold in the cryptocurrency to any Revolut group entity customer within the Revolut App.
+- You can transfer the beneficial interest you hold in the cryptocurrency to any Revolut group entity customer within the Revolut App that has passed the required onboarding checks to receive Crypto Services.
 You can effect this transfer by choosing them as the Counterparty from the contacts list in the Revolut App and following the prompts.
 When we accept your instruction, we’ll transfer the beneficial interest you hold in the relevant amount of cryptocurrency to them.
 The Counterparty will be notified and will receive the transfer immediately.
 You can’t transfer cryptocurrency to anyone outside of the Revolut App.

 - Where applicable, you will need to enter the Counterparty’s details (the ‘unique identifier’) on the Revolut App in order to request a transfer to that Counterparty.
 It is your responsibility to make sure that the Counterparty’s unique identifier is entered correctly.
 Any error may result in a transfer that is unsuccessful, delayed or sent to the wrong recipient.
 We shall not be liable for any losses you incur from entering an incorrect unique identifier.

 - The “Counterparty” means the person you wish to send cryptocurrency to.
 Please check the following information on the Revolut App, prior to confirming your request to transfer cryptocurrency to another Revolut customer:

 - the amount of cryptocurrencies you wish to send to the Counterparty; and